 Andrew’s Driving School Terms and Conditions

 1. You must be of legal age to drive the vehicle and produce a valid UK/Northern Ireland provisional Category B driving licence.
-If a photo card licence is held, then both card and counterpart must be produced.
-If an older paper licence is held, then you must also produce a valid passport as photographic identification.

 For any Motorway, Pass Plus or Refresher lessons a full valid driving licence must be produced along with identification as above.